dnjegovanovic/StableDiffusion-ULDM/README.md

 - `--size`: resize size for both images (default 256)
 - `--out`: output path for the heatmap image (default `lpips_heatmap.png`)
 - `--dummy`: use a dummy backbone and skip weight loading (no downloads)
+ - `--auto-download`: auto-download LPIPS weights if missing
+ - `--weights-url`: override the default download URL for LPIPS weights

 Examples:
 - No inputs (random images, no weights needed):